-When you experience an injury, you need medical attention immediately.
+When you experience an injury, you need attention immediately.
 Avoid inconvenient, over crowded ER's with extensive wait times and inflated charges.

 Walk-in at Emediate Cure®, and you’ll find a caring, board-certified staff member ready to provide you the care you need when you need it.
 From cuts to back pain and beyond, our staff has the experience and training to treat your injuries–without the long wait times.